Dangerous and Defective Products – Sample Cases

 … A 35 year old office worker fell to the floor when he leaned back and his chair broke.
 The office worker severely injured his back.
 At trial, there was conflicting evidence regarding whether the office worker was leaning back normally in the chair.
 The jury found in favor of the chair’s seller.
 On appeal, however, the Superior Court, in an important decision, determined that the jury should have been instructed that the office worker could win his case by merely showing that the chair malfunctioned during normal use.
 After the trial court’s decision was reversed, the case settled while a new trial was pending.

 . . .
-A 55-year-old building custodian was waiting in her car at a traffic light.
+A 55 year-old building custodian was waiting in her car at a traffic light.
 A driverless car rolled out of a nearby parking lot, over a hill and crashed into the custodian’s stopped car.
 The crash triggered a prior seizure disorder.
 The owner of the driverless car, claimed that she put it in park before leaving to do some shopping.
 Investigation showed that this model of car had problems with its parking gear, permitting the key to be removed from the ignition even when the car was not in park.
-After investigation and depositions the car manufacturer settled the claim
+After investigation and depositions the car manufacturer settled the claim.

 »Learn more about how I can help you with your Dangerous and Defective Product Case